-AP Microeconomics (fall semester) AND AP Macroeconomics (spring semester)
+AP Microeconomics (fall semester) AND AP Macroeconomics (spring semester) Crade 12 • Semester (1.0 er each)

-Grade 12 ● Semester (0.5 cr each)
+Grade 12 ● Semester (1.0 cr each)

 MUST BE TAKEN AS A PAIR; Algebra II; department approval This course pairing covers both Microeconomics and Macroeconomics.
 It begins with outlining the basic principles of economics.
-It then moves into a study in Microeconomics, which includes the functions of individual decision makers. both consumers and producers, within the economic system.
+It then moves into a study in Microeconomics, which includes the functions of individual decision makers, both consumers and producers, within the economic system.
 It places primary emphasis on the nature and functions of product markets and includes the role of government in promoting greater efficiency and equity in the economy.
 Following that will be a study in Macroeconomics, which discusses the principles of economics that apply to an economic system as a whole.
 Such topics include a study of national income, price-level determination, economic performance measures, the financial sector, stabilization policies, economic growth and international economics.
 Students will be prepared to sit for BOTH the AP Microeconomics and AP Macroeconomics tests in the spring.

-AP Human Geography
+AP Human Geography H